 “The program taught me to be determined and fend for myself,” says Gina, who is currently the only female on her team.
 “It also taught me that there are always going to be resources to help me, and I can always rely on my network.”

 Born and raised in Nairobi, Kenya, Gina moved to the United States to earn an undergraduate degree.
 Following graduation, she worked in sales for CDW-G. Her clients were chief technology officers and superintendents for some of the biggest K-12 charter and public schools in Virginia, Washington, D.C., and West Virginia.
 After growing her book of business by more than 160 percent, Gina decided to pursue a career in IT analytics and operations.
 “I wanted to be part of the technological implementation and execution process, rather than on the sidelines,” she says.

-During an internship at Optum, UnitedHealth Group’s digital arm, Gina worked as a systems business analyst with the Microsoft SharePoint team.
-“The internship gave me insight into Kanban and Agile methodologies used to assess big data and measure progress for a large organization,” says Gina.
-As a result, she is currently seeking a job in IT data analytics or IT operations.
+During her dual-degree program, Gina gained valuable hands-on practice as an intern at Optum, UnitedHealth Group’s digital arm, where she worked as a systems business analyst with the Microsoft SharePoint team.
+“The internship gave me insight into Kanban and Agile methodologies used to assess big data and measure progress for a large organization,” she says.